-How to cook: Thread the strawberries onto skewers and place directly on the BBQ bars.
-Griddle for about two mins, turning once, until lightly marked – just enough to warm them and caramelize some of the sugar.
+How to cook: Thread the strawberries onto skewers and place them directly on the BBQ bars.
+Griddle for about two mins, turning once until lightly marked – just enough to warm them and caramelise some of the sugar.

 Serve with: vanilla ice cream and the rest of the marinade spooned over the top for a delectable contrast of hot and cold, sharp and sweet.